ssp4all/csc-510-hw-02/code/julia/README.md

 ## Welcome to the world of Julia

-Your task is to debug the bugs in Julia implementation of Game of Life at [Julia playground](http://tpcg.io/ogpvl7Jo)
+Your task is to debug the bugs in Julia implementation of Game of Life at [Julia playground](http://tpcg.io/ogpvl7Jo) There are atmost 3 bugs in the given program

 ### Few things to keep in mind about Julia Programming Language:
 1. How to print statements ==> println()